gregurcom/aeon/README.md

 # Progress
-An app to improve your productivity
+App to track your and your friends progress

 ![GitHub Logo](./public/images/home.png)